nikkeisadev/KanaRenshu/README.md

 ### Example image:
 ![example](https://i.ibb.co/WKQzH3r/kanarenshu-example.png)
 ### About the Code
-It's simple, and I made mistakes in designing the UI, so please forgive me...
+It's simple, and I made mistakes in the UI, so please forgive me...
 ```
 #Loading the banner, and starts displaying the interface.
         current_path = os.path.dirname(os.path.realpath(__file__))